honzasp/geosick/docs/zostanzdravy.md

     ./zostanzdravy <config-file>

-The config file is a JSON with the following structure:
+The config file is a JSON with the following fields:

-    {
-        "mysql": {
-            "db": "<MySQL database name>",
+- `mysql.db`: name of the MySQL database.
-            "server": "<MySQL server as hostname:port or /path/to/socket>", "user": "<MySQL user name>",
+- `mysql.server`: MySQL server as "/path/to/socket" or "host:port".
-            "password": "<MySQL user password>"
-        },
-        "range_days": <number of days in the past that are considered>, "period_s": <sampling period of the algorithm in seconds>, "temp_dir": "<path to a directory for storing temporary files>", "row_buffer_size": <maximum number of rows that will be stored in memory>
-    }
+- `mysql.user`: MySQL user name.
+- `mysql.password`: MySQL user password.
+- `mysql.ssl_mode`: MySQL SSL mode ("DISABLED", "PREFERRED", "REQUIRED", default "PREFERRED").
+- `sange_days`: Number of days in the past that are considered for the matches (default 14).
+- `period_s`: Sampling period of the algorithm in seconds (default 30).
+- `temp_dir`: Path to a directory for storing temporary files.
+- `row_buffer_size`: Size of the buffer that stores rows in memory before dumping them to disk (default 4000000).

+(Dots in the field names represent nested objects.)